Nolan Gorman Player Props: Cardinals vs. Guardians

-Nolan Gorman and his .457 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the Cleveland Guardians and Shane Bieber on May 26 at 7:10 PM ET.
+The St. Louis Cardinals, including Nolan Gorman (batting .308 in his past 10 games, with two doubles, three home runs, six walks and seven RBI), battle starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Saturday at 7:15 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Reds.
+He had a hitless performance in his most recent game (0-for-4) against the Guardians.

 Nolan Gorman Game Info & Props vs. the Guardians